Palestine Red Crescent Society teams are continuing to provide medical aid in Gaza.

 We are a humanitarian organisation that stands for neutrality and impartiality in times of crisis – these principles are the beating heart of every single action we take.
 Our neutrality is what allows us to access communities, gain trust, and work behind the scenes to get help where it’s needed most.

-Decisions on who, how, and why we provide support to those suffering are based on where there is need.
+Decisions on who, how, and why we provide support to those suffering are based on where the need is greatest.
 As a humanitarian organisation, we are not here to take sides.
 We are not here to measure one life against another.
 We are here to relieve suffering – and we will continue to do all we can.

 Find out more about our response and what's happening in Gaza.